kwideveloper/Rbx-SkyLeap/docs/CustomAttributesAndTags.md

 - Animates in with bounce effect when cooldown starts
 - Animates out with smooth transition when cooldown ends
 - Shows formatted time (e.g., "5.5s", "1m 30s", "Ready!")
-- Only visible for hooks within range (Config.HookAutoRange)
+- Only visible for hooks within range (Config.HookDefaultRange)
 - Automatically clones and manages labels for all hookable objects

 ---